-The quantificationof the online opinions help us to follow the judgement of the keyword through time with our web opinion index.
+The quantification of online opinions helps us follow the reputation of the keyword through time with our web opinion index.

-If the web opinion index drops, that means that lots of negative opinions were published online about our keyword.
+If the web opinion index drops, it means that lots of negative opinions were published online about your keyword.

 All of our visualized charts are interactive, you can drill down to see detailed data, so you can identify all the sources of the mentions which modify the opinion about your keyword.

 Finally, if you're still reading this very long article, there is only one thing left to say: thank you!
-We know it's been a massive piece but we hope you found it useful.
+We know it's been a massive piece but we hope you've found it useful.